 4. Data provision requirements

-Part B – National VET Provider Collection Data Requirements Policy sets out the requirements imposed on RTOs in relation to obtaining and submitting data for the National VET Provider Collection.
+This Policy sets out the requirements imposed on RTOs in relation to obtaining and submitting data for the National VET Provider Collection.

-RTOs must comply with Part B pursuant to:
+WA registered providers must comply with this Policy pursuant to

-a.
-Section 8 of the National Vocational Education and Training Regulator (Data Provision Requirement) Instrument 2020, under the National Vocational Education and Training Regulator Act 2011 (NVETR Act) or any equivalent document prepared by a relevant ministerial council for NVR registered training organisations; and

-clause 7.5 of the Standards for Registered Training Organisations (RTOs) 2015 or any equivalent document prepared by a relevant ministerial council; for RTOs registered with the Western Australia Training Accreditation Council (WA TAC); and

-condition 6 of the Australian Quality Training Framework (AQTF) Essential Conditions and Standards for Continuing Registration or any equivalent document prepared by a relevant ministerial council; for RTOs registered with the Victorian Registration and Qualifications Authority (VRQA).
+a. the data provision requirements under the Vocational Education and Training (General) Regulations 2009 (WA).
+Equivalent requirements apply to RTOs registered

+under Commonwealth and Victorian legislation.

 Failure to meet data reporting requirements constitutes a breach of an RTO’s conditions of registration and may result in enforcement action being taken against the RTO.